qlik-oss/corectl/docs/corectl_reload.md

 ## corectl reload

-Reloads the app.
+Reloads and saves the app.

 ### Synopsis

-Reloads the app.
+Reloads and saves the app.

 ```
 corectl reload [flags]